girirajvyas/101-series/Leading_a_team.md

 The solution to all these challenges is communication and training.
 As a manager, you need to provide tools for communication and even set standards for how and when it should be done.
 Dispersed teams benefit from training on how to work in a dispersed environment.
 This should include an opportunity for members to get to know each other and build trust.
 This goes a long way to mediating conflict when it does arise.
 Also, consider appointing someone as the facilitator of the group process.
 This is separate from the task they're accomplishing together.
 This person would keep an eye on the issues we've discussed, helping the group successfully navigate the challenges.
 As a manager, be open to learning from your experiences with remote employees and dispersed teams.
 This will help you adjust over time that will improve the experience for everyone involved.

-# Summary
+# 6. Value of Motivation

+## 6.1 How to access that all are motivated within team

+ - How often does a person takes up a task voluntarily, how much time is needed for him to complete and how is the quality of the solution
+ - Is the person always Late for meetings?
+ - How often does the person come up with the new ideas, joins in on optional meetings
+ - Is he active on meetings? is he able to verbalize his/her interests, needs?
+ - If in online meetings, are they sharing cameras?
+ - Are they willing to join team buildings, online coffe sessions?

+## 6.2 What will you do to identify motivation gaps?
+ - Listen, Observe, Check performance
+ - Check body language
+ - Hold one-on-one meetings regularly, analyze feedback on the person/team
+ - Maintain relationship with RM to talk about the person, RM can give you advice on the aspirations of the person so you can plan the tasks accordingly

+## 6.3 Monitor Motivation level and compensate if any issues?
+ - **Monitor**:
+   - Performance in general
+   - Performance on meetings
+   - Collaboration with other team members
+   - willingness to cooperate
+   - proactive behavior
+ - **Compensate**:
+   - Ask
+   - Listen
+   - Give Feedback
+   - Try to customize the tasks
+   - Delegate Well
+   - Online Team buildings
+   - Retros with discussing concerns
+ - **Strategical thinking in Team dynamics**:
+   - Take care of the *opinion leaders* of the team with extra care because they will influence the team atmosphere
+ - Show example, share vision and mission
+ - Negative feedback in private, positive feedback in public
+ - Milestone celebration
+ - Bring in professionally interesting tasks
+ - Get to know the motivation of individuals (build in thei feedback/suggestion)

+**Gudelines for 1-on-1 meeting for motivating**
+ - Understand reason for demotivation by asking the right questions
+ - Understand what he does not like and give background info on that
+ - Ask his ideas on how to change the situation
+ - Find out what would make him better
+ - Build rapport: Examples would be
+   - How was the flat renovation?
+   - how covid affected you
+   - What video games you have played recently
+   - Places you visited recently
+ - Discover the carrer aspirations of the person

+# 7 Effective Conflict Resolution

-## 1. Resolving Conflict
+## 7.1.
+Resolving Conflict

-How do you feel about conflict?
+**How do you feel about conflict?**
 It's interesting, but a lot of people think that conflict is a bad thing.
 Something to be avoided or deescalated as quickly as possible.
 But conflict is a natural byproduct of both group development and diversity.
 Much of conflict is healthy and contributes to the growth of the individual and the organization.
-As a manager, you'll find that dealing with conflict is a normal part of your responsibilities.
-One model that's very helpful to know, is Tuckman's five stages of group development.
-Tuckman did research on groups, and his findings have stood the test of time.
+As a manager, you'll find that dealing with conflict is a normal part of your responsibilities. **One model that's very helpful to know, is Tuckman's five stages of group development.** Tuckman did research on groups, and his findings have stood the test of time.
 This model is still taught in today's business schools.

-The first stage is called forming.
-This is the time when the members are introduced to the group, and they get acquainted.
-The second stage is called storming, because it's when conflict arises.
+**The first stage is called forming.** This is the time when the members are introduced to the group, and they get acquainted.**The second stage is called storming,** because it's when conflict arises.
 The group is sorting out their differences as they try to organize their goals and ideas.
-The third stage is called norming, and this is when group cohesion gets established.
+**The third stage is called norming**, and this is when group cohesion gets established.
 Members find effective ways to share ideas and suggestions.
-Performing is the fourth stage, and the group achieves interdependence.
+**Performing is the fourth stage**, and the group achieves interdependence.
 Members are self-directed and productive.
-Groups can hang out in this fourth stage for quite a while, but eventually they move into the last stage, adjourning.
-This is when the project or group is wrapped up.
+Groups can hang out in this fourth stage for quite a while, but eventually they** move into the last stage, adjourning.** This is when the project or group is wrapped up.
 Members finish up the task, organize reports and documents, and they celebrate their successes.
 As a manager, you need to expect conflict and be comfortable handling it.
-The goal is to know the difference between healthy conflict and toxic conflict that can do harm.
+The goal is to **know the difference between healthy conflict and toxic conflict that can do harm**.
 You can identify toxic conflict by the following, people openly use insulting or demeaning words and actions, like name-calling, shaming and sneering, or people sabotage or undermine the efforts of another, usually behind their back.
 Both methods are destructive.
 They not only kill trust, but they also undermine the efforts and goals of the group and organization.
 You should have a zero-tolerance policy for these kinds of conflict behaviors.
 However, toxic conflict is rare, and only shows up when people cannot resolve their differences through more open and healthy means.
-To this end, you want to create an environment where healthy conflict can be embraced.
-Let's see how Adriana demonstrates the following strategies: - First, she designs regular opportunities where people can have open discussions about issues.
-Adriana encourages debate by asking for alternative ideas and solutions.
-She makes the devil's advocate a regular member of her meetings by intentionally exploring the other side of issues and she makes it clear that it's okay to disagree with her. - Second, Adriana regularly role models how to have healthy debate, and what respectful disagreement looks like.
-We don't see many examples of this in our society and you'd be surprised how effective a little modeling can be. - Third, when conflict does arise, Adriana gives it a little space and time to let her team handle it on their own.
-You want to avoid stepping in too early.
-As long as you don't see anything toxic, you can afford to see what happens. - Fourth, when people come to Adriana, she supports them in working it out.
-She empowers them to take responsibility for the situation.
+To this end, you want to **create an environment where healthy conflict can be embraced**.
+Let's see how Adriana demonstrates the following strategies:
+ - **First, she designs regular opportunities where people can have open discussions about issues.** Adriana encourages debate by asking for alternative ideas and solutions.
+She makes the devil's advocate a regular member of her meetings by intentionally exploring the other side of issues and she makes it clear that it's okay to disagree with her.
+ - **Second, Adriana regularly role models how to have healthy debate, and what respectful disagreement looks like.** We don't see many examples of this in our society and you'd be surprised how effective a little modeling can be.
+ - **Third, when conflict does arise, Adriana gives it a little space and time to let her team handle it on their own.** You want to avoid stepping in too early.
+As long as you don't see anything toxic, you can afford to see what happens.
+ - **Fourth, when people come to Adriana, she supports them in working it out.** She empowers them to take responsibility for the situation.
 She has set the expectation that they need to first attempt to resolve the conflict.
 And if they come to her, they must share what steps they've already taken.
 If you need to step in, do so as a coach, using clarity and skill coaching to help the people involved move to resolution.
-Here's some great questions to ask: - Can you identify what the source of conflict is for you? - What are your needs, concerns and goals in this situation? - Are there any hidden agendas, vested interests or emotional attachments at play? - How would you summarize the other person's perspective? - Where are your places of agreement? - And can you build on those?
+Here's some great questions to ask:
+   - Can you identify what the source of conflict is for you?
+   - What are your needs, concerns and goals in this situation?
+   - Are there any hidden agendas, vested interests or emotional attachments at play?
+   - How would you summarize the other person's perspective?
+   - Where are your places of agreement?
+   - And can you build on those?
  And identify some possible solutions that would close the gap between your differences.
 Remember, the goal is not to prevent conflict, but embrace it to help your group grow and thrive.

 **Tuckman's five stages of group development**